geotom/geotom.github.io/tcs-ifds/tda-presentation-notes.md

 4. Aggregated Tables - Groups data in to tables for use in study
   * On-screen Example - Explain how this SQL query finds the population of of people age 1 in each zone.
 5. Spreadsheets - The data graveyard
+  * Useful for: Pivots; Graphics
 6. Report - Speaks for itself

 Second Slide
 ------------

-May not be needed, but could make segue to live demo
+* May not be needed, but could make segue to live demo
+* Make value proposition

 Live Demonstration
 ------------------